 Whether you are a freshman, a transfer, or a returning student-athlete, we look forward to working with you as you pursue your academic and athletic goals at Liberty University.
-The CASAS (Center for Academic Support and Advising Services) Professional Advisor works alongside Academic Affairs for Athletics to assist student-athletes in exploring their interests and abilities, major and career, and then reaching or exceeding their academic goals.
+The College of Applied Studies and Academic Success (CASAS) Professional Advisor works alongside Academic Affairs for Athletics and the Club Sports Academic Advancement team to assist student-athletes in exploring their interests and abilities, major and career and then reaching or exceeding their academic goals.

 Once you have been admitted to the University and placed on the team's active roster, your academic record is "flagged" and all subsequent academic advising will be conducted by this team.
 The Advisor is integral to the process of helping student-athletes establish realistic goals while encouraging them to be responsible for their own academic progress and decisions.

-Student athletes are required to meet with the Professional Advisor or Academic Coordinator each semester in order to use their early registration privilege.
+Student-athletes are required to meet with the Professional Advisor or Academic Coordinator each semester in order to use their early registration privilege.
 The email request will be similar to the following.
 Please read carefully and follow the instructions:

 It is time to schedule your appointment with your Professional Advisor to discuss your class schedule for the Fall/Spring term.
 When discussing your potential schedule, please confer with your advisor as to what classes could be potential Summer School/January Intensive options.
 If you are planning on Summer School/January Intensives, you will need to register for those classes through me.
-You will be notified when registration is open for student athletes.
+You will be notified when registration is open for student-athletes.

-Sara Norman will respond within 24 -48 hours with your appointment time.
+The Professional Advisors will respond within 24 -48 hours with your appointment time.
 After you have met with her, you will receive a copy of the Academic Planning Sheet with all recommendations made for your Fall/Spring schedule and potential summer courses.
 Please keep this for your records as you will need it for early registration in March/October.

-All student athletes have an Athletic Hold (AT) on their account once they have been added to the roster of an NCAA athletic team at Liberty University.
+All student-athletes have an Athletic Hold (AT) on their account once they have been added to the roster of an NCAA athletic team at Liberty University.
 What does the AT Hold do?

 Please use this form for all course changes outside of Fall/Spring registration (summer registrations, add/drop, withdrawals) NCAA Class Schedule Change Form.

-What the AT Hold does NOT do?
+What the AT Hold does not do:

 A Business Office hold is placed on your ASIST account if you have more than a $50 balance on your account.
 This balance may be for printing costs, parking fees, judicial housing fines, or payment plans that have not been paid.
 You will need to check your online student account to determine what fees have been charged and then make payment to Student Accounts in the Student Service Center in Green Hall or make an online payment.
 Once the balance is below $50, your hold will be lifted and you will be able to register for classes or have other changes made to your schedule.

-PLEASE NOTE: Change of major will not be processed during an on-going semester.
+Note: Change of major will not be processed during an on-going semester.
 The changes will be reflected by the start of the next semester.

 Course sequences suggest the order in which you should take classes at Liberty in order to best complete your degree.
-Student athletes may need to make adjustments in the course sequence due to their in-season and out-of-season practice schedules.
+Student-athletes may need to make adjustments in the course sequence due to their in-season and out-of-season practice schedules.
 Frequently, summer school is necessary in order to accommodate all of the classes required.

 It is important to remember that all requirements must be fulfilled in order to receive your degree from Liberty.
 This includes CSER credits, computer assessment, New Student Seminar, and CRST 290.
 Some majors allow you a choice for certain requirements such as History.
 You may have the option of fulfilling your history requirement with any of the four general education history classes: HIUS 221, HIUS 222, HIEU 201, or HIEU 202.
 You may have a specific class already chosen for you such as HIEU 201 as required for English majors.
 A choice is not an option for this major.
-Please review your Degree Completion Plan closely and direct any questions you may have to Sara Norman or your Academic Coordinator.
+Please review your Degree Completion Plan closely and direct any questions you may have to your Professional Advisor or your Academic Coordinator.

-Student athletes who have questions regarding their student account or financial aid should contact Laura Rackley.
+Student-athletes who have questions regarding their student account or financial aid should contact Laura Rackley.
 If you need to make payments, you can do this either online or in the Student Service Center in Green Hall.

-Transfer Course Request & Appeal forms--This online form is used to obtain permission from Liberty University to take and transfer a course from another institution and use it for a specific requirement in a degree program at Liberty.
+The Transfer Course Request form is used to obtain permission from Liberty University to take and transfer a course from another institution and use it for a specific requirement in a degree program at Liberty.
 Course descriptions from the institution at which you desire to take the course are required.
 More than one course may be submitted on the form.
 This form is not necessary for courses taken within the Virginia Community College System.
 These courses have been pre-approved in the VCCS guide.

 Many majors at Liberty require the completion of internships.
 Internships are designed to be taken at the end of your academic journey.
 They offer practical, hands-on experience that may result in permanent employment opportunities.
 All students must attend an internship meeting scheduled by the Career Center in order to be informed of the guidelines and policies necessary to participate in an internship.
 Please note that the different majors have different requirements for completion of the internship.
 Please check with your department or the Internship Office for specific stipulations.